hcp-uw/huskyreads/README.md

 npm install
 ```

-Note, the front-end is currently hosted on Heroku at https://husky-reads-front-end.herokuapp.com.
+Note, the front-end was hosted on Heroku at https://husky-reads-front-end.herokuapp.com until Heroku stopped their free tier.
+It is not yet hosted anywhere else.

 However, if you want to launch the front-end on your personal machine, perform the following commands in your Terminal starting at the top project directory: